kkevinm/BRRtools/README.md

-	-t[N] truncate the input wave to the the first N samples (ignoring any sound data that follows) -w disable wrapping (encoded sample will be compatible with old SPC players) -g enable treble boost to compensate the gaussian filtering of SNES hardware -m Add a 2 byte header to the output sample identifying the loop point.
+	-t[N] truncate the input wave to the the first N samples (ignoring any sound data that follows) -w disable wrapping (encoded sample will be compatible with old SPC players) -g enable treble boost to compensate the gaussian filtering of SNES hardware -m add a 2 byte header to the output sample identifying the loop point.
 Required to use for AddmusicM/AddmusicK.
+	-b make the loop bidirectional, meaning that the loop will be copied in reverse at the end of the BRR sample.

 	Resampling interpolation types:
 	n : nearest neighboor (fastest)